-Fitbit recommends wearing the Sense for a full day before it can show you your stress score but we have found that for some users it takes more than two to three days.
+Fitbit recommends wearing the Sense for a full day before it can show you your stress score, but we have found that it takes more than two to three days for some users.

 How to access the Stress Score on Fitbit Sense

 The second of the Stress Management feature is embedded within the Fitbit app.

 This is where you can locate your stress management score and see how your body responds to stress based on your heart rate, sleep, and activity level data.

 Start by tapping on the Today tab.
 Next, tap on the Stress Management Score Tile.
 This is where you will find the daily stress score.
 When you swipe up on this screen, you will see a history of your Stress scores.

 When you open the Fitbit Premium app on your mobile device, your stress management score is available, along with some insights right after the details of your activity/steps metrics.